 Explain the difference between Traditional and Journalistic photos?

-Traditional style is portrait-oriented.
+The traditional style is portrait-oriented.
 The photos are directed by the photographer.
 People are aware of the photographer and that they are being photograph.
 I feel there is a time place for these type of photos, such as bride & groom, wedding party, and family portraits.

 Photojournalism is candid-oriented.
 The photojournalist’s goal is to take pictures while people are not aware they are being photographed.
 By blending with the crowd, a photojournalist is able to capture the action as it unfolds – the true emotions, the real expressions, the happiness.